Selected Hispanic and Latino Web Sites

 Saludos is a career and Education magazine encouraging Hispanic youth to strive for excellence in both career and academic pursuits.

-Non-profit organization that aims to empower Latino youth through education and leadership development.
+ASPIRA is a non-profit organization that aims to empower Latino youth through education and leadership development.

 El Centro de la Raza

-Policy details, articles and links to resources from this Seattle-based Chicano and Latino civil rights organization.
+This webside provides policy details, articles and links to resources from this Seattle-based Chicano and Latino civil rights organization.

 LatinoJustice PRLDEF (Puerto Rican Legal Defense and Education Fund)